 - Optimize voicemail handling: When you don’t have a team that can answer incoming callers, asking callers to leave a voice message isn’t a bad option.
 This way, you can get a voicemail transcription in your email or SMS text message.

-How To Build a Phone Tree (4 Simple Steps)
+How to Build a Phone Tree (4 Simple Steps)

 Designing a user-friendly and effective phone tree ensures a smooth journey for callers.
 While it may not fit every use case, a well-designed phone tree will guide most callers to where they need to go in real time.